khulnasoft/integrations-core/ceph/README.md

 ## Overview

-Enable the Datadog-Ceph integration to:
+Enable the Khulnasoft-Ceph integration to:

 - Track disk usage across storage pools
 - Receive service checks in case of issues